-- For the New York program beginning in August, payment is due on July 15th and December 15th of each academic year.
+If you began prior to this, payment is due July 15th and December 15th of each academic year.

-- For the New York program beginning in January, payment is due on December 15th and July 15th of each academic year.
+For the DC22 cohort, payment is due June 15th and December 15th of each academic year.

-- For the DC program, payment is due June 15th, November 15th, and March 15th of each academic year.
+For the DC21 cohort, payment is due on June 15th, November 15th, and March 15th of each academic year.

-- Accept your loans on NYU Albert.
+Accept your loans on NYU Albert.
 This is the university-wide system which provides a comprehensive and personalized view of your financial aid.
-In addition to federal loans, Albert will also display any private loans for which you have applied.
+In addition to federal loans, Albert will also display any private loans for which you have applied and been approved.

-- After accepting your federal loans on Albert, sign in at studentloans.gov to secure your loans.
+After accepting your federal loans on Albert, sign in at studentaid.gov to secure your loans.
 You must complete the:

 Master Promissory Note(s).
 Please note that there is a separate MPN for the Federal Direct Unsubsidized Loan and the Federal Direct Graduate PLUS Loan.
 Once signed, the note is valid for 10 years.